GitWorktree.org logoGitWorktree.org

 # Fetch the latest refs

-git fetch origin
+git fetch origin feature/auth-refactor

-git worktree add ../review origin/feature/review
+git worktree add -b feature/auth-refactor ../acme-review origin/feature/auth-refactor

-cd ../review
+cd ../acme-review

 git branch -vv